Conditions implying annular chaos: Topological and Dynamical preliminaries

-A continuum $C$ in $\A$ is said to be \emph{filled} if its complement has no bounded connected components.
-A family $\mathcal{E}$ of continua on $\A$ is an upper semi-continuous family if the Hausdorff limit of any converging sequence of elements in $\mathcal{E}$ is contained in some element of the family.
-We recall that, by the Moore decomposition Theorem (\cite{moore}), if $\mathcal{E}$ is an upper-semicontinuous family of inessential filled continua of $\A$ such that $\mathcal{E}$ is a partition of $\A$, and if $\sim$ is the equivalence relation in $\A$ defined by $x\sim y$ iff $x,y$ belong to the same element in the family $\mathcal{E}$, then the quotient space $\A/_\sim$ is homeomorphic to $\A$.
-Furthermore, the map that associates to each point its equivalence class can be naturally viewed as a continuous and onto map $q:\A\to\A$.
+A family $\mathcal{E}$ of continua on $\A$ is an upper semicontinuous family if the Hausdorff limit of any converging sequence of elements in $\mathcal{E}$ is contained in some element of the family.
+We recall that, by the Moore decomposition Theorem (\cite{moore}), if $\mathcal{E}$ is an upper semicontinuous family of inessential filled continua of $\A$ such that $\mathcal{E}$ is a partition of $\A$, and if $\sim$ is the equivalence relation in $\A$ defined by $x\sim y$ whenever $x,y$ belong to the same element in the family $\mathcal{E}$, then the quotient space $\A/_\sim$ is homeomorphic to $\A$.
+Furthermore, the map that associates to each point its equivalence class can be naturally viewed as a continuous and onto map $q:\A\to\A$, which we refer to as the \emph{Moore map} associated to the prescribed upper semicontinuous family.
+Moreover, the map $q$ lifts to a map $\widetilde q:\R^2\to\R^2$ commuting with the translation $T(\widetilde x)=\widetilde x+(1,0)$.
+Finally, if $\mathcal{E}$ is an upper semicontinuous family of inessential filled continua of $\A$ such that $\mathcal{E}$ is a partition of some closed set $F\subset \A$, then one can consider the upper semicontinuous family $\mathcal{E}'$ where the elements of $\mathcal{E}'$ are either the elements of $\mathcal{E}$ or the singletons $\{x\}$ with $x$ not in $F$.
+As $\mathcal{E}'$ is a partition of $\A$, it has a Moore map associated to it.
+We refer to this map also as the Moore map associated to $\mathcal{E}$.